percona/pmm/docs/setting-up/client/mysql.md

 Only one `.old` file is kept.
 Older ones are deleted.

 You can manage log rotation yourself, for example, with [`logrotate`][LOGROTATE].
-If you do, you can disable PMM Client's log rotation with the `--slow-log-rotation=false` option when adding a service with `pmm-admin add`.
+If you do, you can disable PMM Client's log rotation by providing a negative value to `--size-slow-logs` option when adding a service with `pmm-admin add`.

 ### Performance Schema